Glossary

 IdP (Identity Provider)

-A service that manages and authenticates user identities, enabling secure access to applications within digiRunner.
-An IdP verifies user credentials and provides authentication tokens that grant users access based on their roles and permissions.
+A service that authenticates user identities and provides access tokens based on roles and permissions.

 Items

-Configurable elements within the platform that represent specific data points or attributes, such as system resources, API properties, or user-defined variables.
+Configurable elements representing specific data points or attributes, such as system resources, API properties, or user-defined variables.

 Mail Log